TruongQToan/Automatically-flip-cards/README.md

 * Press } to increase the speeds of back cards' audios.
 * Press < to decrease the speeds of both front and back cards' audios.
 * Press > to increase the speeds of both front and back cards' audios.
+* Press Ctrl+h to change mode.
+There are two modes.
+In the default mode, the add on will get time of all the audios in the card.
+In the other mode, it will only get the time of the first audio.
 ## Installation
 1. Place "Automatically_flip_cards.py" file and "mutagen" folder in this repository in the anki add folder.
 ##### OR